projectsesame/sesame/design/ratelimit-design.md

 This alternative could be implemented as a new feature in the future, if we get information from users that this is necessary.

 ## Compatibility
-Rate limiting (both local and global) will be an optional, opt-in feature for Contour users.
+Rate limiting (both local and global) will be an optional, opt-in feature for Sesame users.

 ### Comparison with other Ingress controllers